layoutBox/PinLayout/README.md

 ---
 ### Layout using superview’s anchors

-PinLayout also have shorten version that pin a view's anchor **directly** on its corresponding superview’s anchor.
+PinLayout also has a shorter version that pins a view's anchor **directly** on its corresponding superview’s anchor.

-Following methods position the corresponding view anchor on another view’s anchor.
+The following methods position the corresponding view's anchor on another view’s anchor.

 **Methods:**